pymupdf/PyMuPDF-Utilities/examples/README.rst

-extract-imga.py         extract images of a page to separate files extract-imgb.py         extract images of a PDF to separate files image-maintenance.py    GUI to modify images in an existing PDF (new with v1.17.5) meta2csv.py             export a document metadata dictionary to a CSV file ParseTab.py             a function to parse tables within documents PDF2Text.py             a program to extract all text of a PDF `moved to PyMuPDF-Utilities/text-extraction <https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/text-extraction>`_
+extract-imga.py         extract images of a page to separate files extract-imgb.py         extract images of a PDF to separate files image-maintenance.py    GUI to modify images in an existing PDF (new with v1.17.5) ParseTab.py             a function to parse tables within documents PDF2Text.py             a program to extract all text of a PDF `moved to PyMuPDF-Utilities/text-extraction <https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/text-extraction>`_
 PDF2TextJS.py           a program to extract all text of a PDF preserving normal reading sequence `moved to PyMuPDF-Utilities/text-extraction <https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/text-extraction>`_